 Lumi vs accessiBe

-Looking for a fast, legally-defensible accessibility solution for Shopify?
-This comparison breaks down the real difference between native remediation (fixing your store at the source) and a JavaScript accessibility overlay—with a specific focus on site speed and what happens on every page load.
+Comparing accessibility tools for Shopify catalog cleanup?
+This comparison breaks down the difference between source-level catalog updates (updating Shopify product data) and a JavaScript accessibility overlay—with a specific focus on site speed and what happens on every page load.

-If you want permanent accessibility improvements without adding a front-end widget layer, Lumi is the stronger fit.
-If you want a third-party overlay interface that modifies the experience in the browser, accessiBe’s accessWidget is the typical overlay approach.
+If you want reviewable alt text and metadata updates written into your Shopify catalog, Lumi is built for that workflow.
+If you want a third-party overlay interface that modifies the experience in the browser, accessiBe's accessWidget is the typical overlay approach.
 (Source)

 Quick Comparison: Native vs Overlay